lmfff/naive-baffle-text/README.md

 An 'artistic' naive implementation of [Baffle Text Captcha](https://www.cse.lehigh.edu/~baird/Pubs/baffletext.pdf).
+> [!CAUTION]
-This is in no way secure, it aims at reproducing the visual style produced by the Captcha.
+> THIS IS NOT FOR REAL SECURITY PURPOSES.
+The project only aims at recreating the visual style produced by the Captcha.